brainlife/amaretti/docs/_pages/detail.md

 When Amaretti wants to start this app, it first git clone the repository on a shared file system on a remote system, then looks up the `start` hook (in this case "start.sh") and execute that script to start the application.
 It is up to the application developer to decide how to start/stop/monitor the application based on types of resources the application is executed on.
 Normally, it is a simple bash script which executes `qsub` or `sbatch`, or run process directly on gthe login/submit host.

-When Amaretti starts a task, it creates an empty work directory on the remote resource and set the current working directory to be in this work directory.
-An  applications can receive input parameters from `config.json` created by Amaretti on the work directory, and output all output files to the same work directory.
+When Amaretti starts a task, it creates a new directory containing a cloned git repository on the remote resource and set the current working directory to be in this directory.
+When a task is requested, user can specify configuration parameters and Amaretti passes this to the application by creating a file named `config.json` on the work directory where application can parse it prior to application execution.

+All output files must be generated on the same work directory also.
 Application must not make any modification outside the work directory as they are considered immutable once each task completes and any changes will either corrupt the workflow or reverted by Amaretti during input staging step.

+## Amendment to ABCD-spec

+Each application can provide their own ABCD hook scripts, however, by default ABCD spec would now try to look for executable named `start`, `stop`, `status` on resource's default PATH.
+We are encouraging our developers to use these default scripts instead of providing app specific hook scripts themselves and asking resource provider to create these scripts to take most appropriate action on that resource.

+One important convention for ABCD default hook is that, `start` hook will look for an executable named `main` under the root directory of each application.
+For PBS cluster, `star` would treat `main` as PBS submit script, for example.

+With this amendment, most application simply needs to provide the `main` in order to be *ABCD spec* compliant.

-## Termonologies
+## Terminologies

 ### Tasks

 Tasks are the atomic unit of work executed on various computing resources.
-It could contain a `job` on batch systems, or an entire `workflow` submitted on a single resource.
+It could be a `job` for batch systems, or an entire `workflow` submitted on a single resource.
 On VM, a task could simply be a process running on each machine and kept track by its process ID.

 ### Service

-...
+Each ABCD compliant github repository represents `service`.
+User assign `service` when they submit a `task`, and Amaretti git clones specified `service`.
+For example, if user specifies `brain-life/app-life` as a service, Amaretti will git clones `https://github.com/brain-life/app-life` to create the workdir for that task under a chosen resource.

-### Workflow Instance
+### (Workflow) Instance

-Amaretti provides workflow capability simply by specifying dependencies between tasks.
+Amaretti provides workflow capability by creating dependencies between tasks.
 Tasks that depends on parent tasks will simply wait for those parent tasks to complete.
-All Amaretti tasks must belong to a workflow instance which is simply a grouping of related tasks.
-User can use workflow instance (in Amaretti it is simply called an `instance`) to organize tasks, or use it as `meta`-workflow, or as a `process` as it is called by Brain-Life warehouse service.

-## JWT Token

-write me..
+All Amaretti tasks must belong to a workflow instance (or `instance` for short). `instance` organizes various tasks and not all tasks needs to be related to each other within a single `instance`.
+It is up to users to decide how best to organize their `tasks` within an `instance`.

+### Resource

+`Resource` is a remote computing resource where Amaretti can ssh and create workdir / git clone specified service and launch ABCD hook scripts to `start`, `stop`, and `monitor`.
+It could be a single VM, a head node of a large HPC cluster, or submit node for distributed HTC clusters like Open Science Grid.

+In Amaretti, each task within the `instance` can run on different resources, and if a `service` is enabled on multiple resources Amaretti would pick the best resource based on variety of decision criterias (see below).
+The same workflow might, therefore, run on different set of resources each time the workflow is executed.

 ## Resource Selection

-A service startup hook can be written such that it can support multiple computing resources based on environment parameter set on each resource.
-If there are more than 1 resource that the service can run, Amaretti will decide which resource to run the service at runtime by computeing the *score* for each resource based on varaiety of criterias.
+When a user has access to multiple resources where a service can be executed, Amaretti must make decision as to which resource to use to submit the task.

-First, when a resource administrator enables a service, the administrator can pick a default score where higher score means it is more likely that the resource should be chosen.
-If the same service is configured on mutiple resources with different resource administrators, administrators should discuss and agree on appropriate scores for each resouce.
+First of all, when a resource owner enables a service on any resource, the owner can pick a default score for the service where higher score means it is more likely that the resource will be chosen.

 At runtime, Amaretti then computes the final resource score with following order.